 Communication with parents happens in a variety of ways such as face to face conversations, in school or remote meetings, letters, e mails, and phone calls.
 We have a SEND section on the school website with our SEND Mission Statement, along with other information for parents.
 This includes the school Local Offer, the SEND Policy plus a range of other related policies.
 It also signposts parents to further advice and support agencies.
-As well as this, when required, we lead Early Help Assessments with regular Team

-Around the Family (TAF) meetings, to support with family and/or SEN challenges.
+As well as this, when required, we lead Early Help Assessments with regular Team Around the Family (TAF) meetings, to support with family and/or SEN challenges.
 A unique action plan is created along with targets, which are reviewed regularly.
 Again, the appropriate services are involved.

 For children on the SEND Register, regular termly reviews with the Class teacher, SENCO and appropriate outside professionals are carried out.
 These occur 3 times a year to discuss children's individual needs, outcome targets and the provision in place.
 Parents are invited to attend these reviews, by attending meetings in school or remotely.
 Copies of reviewed and updated paperwork are sent home to parents.
-Children with high needs may have an Education, Health and Care Plan which are applied for with parental partnership.
-These are reviewed annually in addition to the termly SFP reviews.
+Children with high or complex needs may have Education, Health and Care Plans which are applied for with parental partnership.
+These are reviewed annually as well as termly.
+A child with an EHCP has an EHCP monitoring plan instead of a School Support Plan, which details outcomes, short term targets and provisions from the child's EHCP document and feeds into the annual review.

-As well as the above systems in place, school staff are continually reviewing a child's SFP targets and progress, in order to swiftly move the child's learning on and to maximise their progress.
+As well as the above systems in place, school staff are continually reviewing a child's SSP or EHCP monitoring plan targets and progress, in order to swiftly move the child's learning on and to maximise their progress.